 Peter Ryan has been a newspaper columnist, the director of Melbourne University Press and an officer of the Victorian Supreme Court.
 He was an intelligence operative behind enemy lines in New Guinea in World War II.
-He lives in Melbourne.
+He died in 2015.

 Peter Ryan was born at home in Glen Iris, Melbourne, in 1923.
 His parents worked at the recently created Repatriation Commission.
 Ryan attended Malvern Grammar with the aid of scholarships and, after matriculating, was a clerk at Commonwealth Railways and the Crown Law Department.

 In 1941 he enlisted voluntarily in the army, completed Basic Training and was sent on active service to Port Moresby with an Anti-Aircraft Searchlight Company, part of Moresby’s base defences.
 For his intelligence work he received the Military Medal and was mentioned in dispatches.

 After returning to Australia, Ryan taught at Duntroon and joined the Directorate of Research and Civil Affairs, then was a labourer in a bush sawmill.
 He gained a degree in history while managing a publishing firm.
 After working for a decade in advertising and public relations, he turned to journalism.

 Fear Drive My Feet, Ryan’s acclaimed account of his wartime service, was published in 1959 and has mostly been in print ever since.
 Sir Edward ‘Weary’ Dunlop commended it in a foreword to the 1992 edition.